olavea/Rubys-TimeShip/content/blog/2024/01/03-dev-life-pirates/index.md

 1. dev-life at work
 2. dev-life at home
 3. dev-life at play
-4. dev-life friendships
-5. dev-life skill-building
-6. Another dev-life area of your choosing
+4. Another dev-life area of your choosing

 ## Questions about dev-life at work